 Knuckle Up, 714 N. West St.

-This boxing and fitness center offers boxing, strength, sparring + self-defense classes.
+This fitness center offers boxing, strength, sparring, and self-defense classes.

 Midtown Yoga, 200 Park at North Hills St.

-Center your body and mind with vinyasa, core, and strength yoga flows + meditation.
-Classes range in temperature from 85-90º and 100-105º.
+Center your body and mind with vinyasa, core, and strength yoga flows, and meditation.
+Classes range in temperature from 85-90º to 100-105º.

 The Sweat Lab, 402 Oberlin Rd.

-This studio offers a variety of classes including cycling, barre, pilates, yoga + sculpt.
-You can even sweat from home with online classes and home bike rentals available.
+This studio offers a variety of classes including cycling, barre, Pilates, yoga, and sculpt.
+You can even sweat from home with online classes and home bike rentals.

-Mimic the feeling of getting out on the water with these rowing classes.
-The workouts are fast-paced and filled with a combination of rowing, HIIT strength training, circuit training + yoga.
+The workouts are fast-paced and filled with a combination of rowing, HIIT strength training, circuit training, and yoga.

 Triangle Rock Club, 6022 Duraleigh Rd.

-It’s time to reach new heights.
-This is your sign to try rock climbing, whether that be bouldering or rope climbing.
-This facility has 13,000+ sqft. of climbing walls, 40+ lanes of lead and top rope climbing + 7,000 sqft. of world-class bouldering terrain.
+This rock climbing gym has 13,000+ sqft. of climbing walls, 40+ lanes of lead and top rope climbing, and 7,000 sqft. of world-class bouldering terrain.